avantrec/avantrec.github.io/sonoplus/beta.md

 # SonoPlus Beta Trial

-** October 2019 Update: We have only two remaining places on the free beta trial.
+**October 2019 Update**: *We have only two remaining places on the free beta trial.
 We're primarily seeking to fill these places with folks who have a large number (~10) of older Sonos players.
-Ideally, we'd also like them to experiment with the Instant Library feature.**
+Ideally, we'd also like them to experiment with the Instant Library feature.*

 The SonoPlus concept and device are currently in limited beta trial, with a small number of units being field-tested.
 The objectives of the beta trial are to discover how well SonoPlus works in a variety of user environments, test remote updates and device management, and gather feedback about the product concept.